 With exception of specific indications, one topic is, where data are concerned, independent of other topics.
-Data-related dependencies arise as a consequence of relationships, resp. reference attributes, which refer to a different basket, through special constraints or by means of construction of views or graphic-definitions on classes or other views.
+Data-related dependencies arise as a consequence of relationships, resp. reference attributes, which refer to a different basket, through special constraints or by means of construction of views or graphic-definitions on classes or other views, but not as a consequence of the use of meta objects (cf. chapter 2.10.1 General comments concerning meta objects).
 In the interest of clear recognizability of such dependencies these must be explicitly declared already in topic heading (keyword DEPENDS ON).
 Detailed definitions (e.g. definitions of relationships) may not violate declarations of dependencies.
 Cyclic dependencies are inadmissible.
 Without further declaration an extended topic features the same dependencies as its base-topic.

-2.5.3 Classes and Structures
+2.5.3 Classes and structures